microsoft/Windows-universal-samples/Samples/CameraStreamCoordinateMapper/README.md

 There are multiple ways to interpret the result of the image mapping.
 This sample demonstrates how to visualize the resulting data as a 3D point cloud from different perspectives.
 This sample also demonstrates how to project the correlated 3D data back onto one of the cameras to correlate the results in 2D (i.e. use the depth data to discard pixels that are too far away from the camera).

-**Note** The Windows universal samples for Windows 10 require Visual Studio 2017 Update 2 and Windows SDK version 15063 or above to build.
+**Note** The Windows universal samples require Visual Studio to build and Windows 10 to execute.

 To obtain information about Windows 10 development, go to the [Windows Dev Center](https://dev.windows.com).